Setting Up data ingestion for your ServiceNow® data

 6. Select the heading of the Status column to see the tables you have currently selected.

-7. Select Start Ingestion to begin ingesting data into your Snowflake account.
+7. Select Start sync to begin ingesting data into your Snowflake account.

-The connector status changes to Loading Data.
-When at least one of the tables is ingested successfully, the connector status changes to Last Successful Load: just now.
+The connector status changes to Syncing data.
+When at least one of the tables is ingested successfully, the connector status changes to Last Sync: just now.

-Refer to Monitoring the connector for information on how to view the contents of the tables in Snowflake.
+Refer to Monitoring the Snowflake Connector for ServiceNow®V2 for information on how to view the contents of the tables in Snowflake.

 Modifying Data Ingestion Using Snowsight